akarnoski/data-structures/README.md

 ## Doubly Linked List
-Consists of Nodes, each of which contains some data and pointers to the next and previous nodes
+Consists of Nodes, each of which contains some data and pointers to the next and previous nodes.
 ### Time Complexity
 * push()
     O(1)